Resource Estimation for VQE on Small Molecules: Impact of Fermion Mappings and Hamiltonian Reductions: Introduction

 \section{Introduction}

 Quantum computing (QC) is poised to transform computational paradigms by exploiting quantum-mechanical phenomena such as quantum superposition~\cite{Dirac1958, Feynman1982}, quantum interference~\cite{Tonomura1989, Zeilinger1999}, and quantum entanglement~\cite{Einstein1935, Horodecki2009} to perform computation using qubits rather than classical bits~\cite{Feynman1982, Shor1994, Grover1996, Shor1997, Nielsen2000}.
-Current classes of quantum algorithms show promise in addressing problems in simulation~\cite{Feynman1982, Lloyd1996, AspuruGuzik2005}, optimization~\cite{Harrow2009, Farhi2014}, and search~\cite{Grover1996, Boyer1998}.
-Among the potential early applications is quantum-assisted molecular modelling, where quantum computers are employed to solve the electronic structure problem~\cite{Cao2019, McArdle2020, Patra2025} by evaluating the expectation value of the molecular Hamiltonian~\cite{McArdle2020, Bauer2020} acting on the molecular wavefunction.
+Several classes of quantum algorithms have demonstrated theoretical promise in addressing problems in simulation~\cite{Feynman1982, Lloyd1996, AspuruGuzik2005}, optimization~\cite{Harrow2009, Farhi2014}, and search~\cite{Grover1996, Boyer1998}.
+Among the most compelling early applications is quantum-assisted molecular modelling, where quantum computers are employed to solve the electronic structure problem~\cite{Cao2019, McArdle2020, Patra2025} by evaluating the expectation value of the molecular Hamiltonian~\cite{McArdle2020, Bauer2020} acting on the molecular wavefunction.